 Create the analytic

-Although the analytic only contains the input feed at this point, you will create it so you can return to it later if necessary.
+Although the analytic only contains the input feed at this point, you create it so you can return to it later if necessary.

 - On the New Real-Time Analytic page, click Create analytic to create the new real-time analytic.